Parenting, it’s not easy. It is certainly no walk in the park!

 But it isn’t always easy to connect and that’s probably why the Bub Hub forum is such a popular part of our site.
-It began 10 years ago now and in that time has helped numerous Australian parents and parents-to-be and those trying to conceive who came looking for support, advice or friendship.
+It began more than 12 years ago and in that time has helped a huge number of Australian parents, parents-to-be and those trying to conceive who came looking for support, advice or friendship.
 Over the years the forum has evolved and is can now be accessed on PC, smart phone and tablet.
 We even have a Bub Hub Forum App – available for Apple and Android.

-Here are 7 reasons you should download the Bub Hub forum app:
+7 reasons to join the Bub Hub forum

-- It is anonymous.
-It’s not easy to broach the subject of post-partum bleeding over coffee with your friends or talk about your stitches while your father-in-law is within earshot.
+It’s not easy to broach the subject of postpartum bleeding over coffee with your friends or talk about your stitches while your father-in-law is within earshot.
 Sometimes there are questions we’d just prefer to ask anonymously.

-- It is simple to use.
-The app is so simple to use that you’ll be able to navigate your way through even if you’re sleep deprived or experiencing some post-natal drift.
+The forum is so simple to use that you’ll be able to navigate your way through even if you’re sleep deprived or experiencing some post-natal drift.

-- You set the pace.
-You can join groups (e.g. talk to mums who are due in the same month as you or parents with children the same age as you) or you can just browse and join in on conversations that interest you.
+You can join specific groups (e.g. talk to others doing IVF, women who are due in the same month as you or parents with children the same age as you) or you can just browse and join in on conversations that interest you.
 It is easy to see all the conversations you’re a part of.